mbrookeswebdev/sales-dashboard/README.md

-## Sales Dashboard - created using React, PrimeReact (PrimeFlex grid, charts, a data table), FontAwesome and axios.
+## Sales Dashboard
+### this application was created using React, PrimeReact (PrimeFlex grid, charts, a data table), FontAwesome and axios.

 ## Available Scripts